Theme

 What appears notable

-Based on the official materials, readers may want to notice the 131K context length, standard LlamaForCausalLM architecture, Think / No Think modes, SGLang tool-call parser guidance, GGUF and MLX variants, cookbooks, agent-skill links, released training data references, and multi-chip FlagOS notes.
+The official materials are useful for checking the 131K context length, standard LlamaForCausalLM architecture, Think / No Think modes, SGLang tool-call parser guidance, GGUF and MLX variants, cookbooks, agent-skill links, released training data references, and multi-chip FlagOS notes.

 Before using